EnergoStalin/subtitle-translate-mpv/README.md

 ## :bug:Known issues
 - Encoding in some languages with crow provider under windows [#2](https://github.com/EnergoStalin/subtitle-translate-mpv/issues/2)
-- Subtitle rendering in `translatedOnly=no` mode can go slightly out of screen

 ## :arrow_down:Install
 - Clone repository into `~~/scripts` folder